mono/website/docs/advanced/pinvoke/index.md

     in <0x4> (wrapper managed-to-native) System.Object:__icall_wrapper_g_free (intptr)
     in <0x6b9d0c> (wrapper managed-to-native) System.Object:__icall_wrapper_g_free (intptr)

-If you don't want the runtime to free the returned string, either (a) don't specify the return value ([as was done for the **strncpy**(3) function above](#passing-caller-modifiable-strings)), or (b) return an [http:/monodoc/T:System.IntPtr IntPtr] and use one of the Marshal.PtrToString\* functions, depending on the type of string returned.
-For example, use [http:/monodoc/M:System.Runtime.InteropServices.Marshal.PtrToStringAnsi Marshal.PtrToStringAnsi] to marshal from a Ansi string, and use [http:/monodoc/M:System.Runtime.InteropServices.Marshal.PtrToStringUni Marshal.PtrToStringUni] to marshal from a Unicode string.
+If you don't want the runtime to free the returned string, either (a) don't specify the return value ([as was done for the **strncpy**(3) function above](#passing-caller-modifiable-strings)), or (b) return an [IntPtr](http://docs.go-mono.com/index.aspx?link=T:System.IntPtr) and use one of the Marshal.PtrToString\* functions, depending on the type of string returned.
+For example, use [Marshal.PtrToStringAnsi](http://docs.go-mono.com/index.aspx?link=M:System.Runtime.InteropServices.Marshal.PtrToStringAnsi) to marshal from a Ansi string, and use [Marshal.PtrToStringUni](http://docs.go-mono.com/index.aspx?link=M:System.Runtime.InteropServices.Marshal.PtrToStringUni) to marshal from a Unicode string.

 See also: